 You’ll also be prompted to add SSH keys to your server by VaultPress.
 If you’re using a shared hosting service, there’s a good chance you won’t be able to create that file.

 This file adds an extra layer of protection.
 For example, suppose you are unable to add those SSH keys.
 Then, VaultPress will connect to your server using the SFTP information you have supplied.

 Don’t forget to save your credentials by clicking the Save button.

 Note that you can continue to use Jetpack without giving your WP hosting server access.
 The benefit of enabling your SFTP access is that it makes VaultPress run more effectively.
 This will help you restore your site faster if you have a large site.

 Using JetPack and VaultPress to restore a WordPress backup

 VaultPress makes it simple to restore a backup of your WordPress site.
 Navigate to JetPack » VaultPress and select the ‘Visit Dashboard’ option.

 This will lead you to your VaultPress dashboard, where you should select “Backups.”

 You’ll be taken to a page that displays your most recent backups.
-You can restore a backup by selecting it and clicking the restore button next to it.
+You can restore a backup by selecting it and clicking the restore button next.